ProGremmerCore/pixelarthelper/README.md

 I user the FestLED library : https://github.com/FastLED/FastLED

-My project is created with a ESP 1866 D1 mini and i use this as case: https://www.thingiverse.com/thing:5737371
+My project is created with a ESP32 Dev and i use this as case: https://www.thingiverse.com/thing:5737371